NTIG-Uppsala/find-chargers/documentation/azure.md

 You can find the uploaded files in the Files tab under the project name in App Service.

-To upload files press the "Deploy to web app" cloud icon in the Azure extension on the App Service tab.
+To manually upload files press the "Deploy to web app" cloud icon in the Azure extension on the App Service tab.
+There is also a github workflow that automatically uploads to azure when there is a push to main.